ecshreve/jepp/README.md

 ### ui

-- the ui is served from the `/ui` endpoint and is a simple html page that displays the swagger docs and some basic info
+- the ui is served from the `/` and `/ui` endpoints and is a simple html page that displays the swagger docs and some basic info
 - the embedded swagger ui provides runnable request / response examples and type references